Anthony Borg Barthet

 Anthony Borg Barthet (born 25 March 1947 in Valletta, Malta) is a Maltese judge at the European Court of Justice, and former Attorney General of Malta.

 Biography

 He was born 25 March 1947 in Valletta, Malta to Victor Borg and Mary Barthet and is a nephew of the famous Maltese Artist Esprit Barthet (1919–1999) and has five siblings: Anna; Henry; Charles; Victor; Paul.
 He married Carmen Busuttil in 1974 and has three children Jacque; Maria Paula; and Justin.

-Following spinal injury in 1960 – disabled left leg – Stoke Mandeville Hospital – Rehabilitation Centre – Aylesbury, England.
+He suffered a spinal injury in 1960 which disabled his left leg and was treated at Stoke Mandeville Hospital Rehabilitation Centre in Aylesbury, England.

 He graduated in law in 1974 and joined the Civil Service in 1975.
 He transferred to the Malta Attorney General's office in 1978.
-He was Senior Counsel to the Republic in 1979 and assistant Attorney General in 1988.
-He was appointed to the post of Attorney General in 1989.
+He was senior counsel to the Republic in 1979 and assistant attorney general in 1988.
+He was appointed to the post of attorney general in 1989.

 Education

-The Lyceum and then at the University of Malta.
+He studied at the Lyceum and then at the University of Malta.
 He was president of the students’ council between 1970 and 1971.